Wake-up-Freeman/OLD-ODISEO/docs/full-node/manage-a-terra-validator/faq.md

 ### What are the software requirements?

-In addition to running a Terra Core node, validators should develop monitoring, alerting and management solutions.
+In addition to running a Daodiseo Core node, validators should develop monitoring, alerting and management solutions.

 Validators should expect to perform regular software updates to accommodate upgrades and bug fixes.
 There will inevitably be issues with the network, and this requires vigilance.